Semialgebraic rank-one convex hulls: 2x2 triangular matrices and beyond: Background

 To prove that, e.g, $P_1$ belongs to $\convrc K$ we can construct a sequence of laminates by splitting the measure centered at $P_1$ along the vertical and horizontal segments bounding the $T_4$, as follows:

 where

-\end{example} Example \ref{ex:T4} is a planar situation, which makes it a quite special case among the class of all $T_4$ configurations in $\R^{2\times 2}$.
+It can be seen in this example that sending $k\to \infty$ produces the weakly-* limit $\nu_\infty$ with support on $K$ only (the weight in front of $P_{i_k}$ goes to zero in the limit). \end{example} Example \ref{ex:T4} is a planar situation, which makes it a quite special case among the class of all $T_4$ configurations in $\R^{2\times 2}$.
 These are classified in \cite[Thm.~2]{Szekelyhidi05:rch2x2}, see also \cite{Kirchheim03:RigidityGeometry}.
 It may be interesting to remark that, in contrast with the fact that the only inclusion-minimal configurations for rank-one convexity in $\R^{2\times 2}$ are $T_4$ configurations, it is shown in \cite{Matousek01:DirectionalConvexity} that for separate convexity in $\R^3$, there are inclusion-minimal $T_N$ configurations of arbitrary size, leading to an infinite Carath\'{e}odory number.
-In our case of triangular matrices, the Carath\'{e}odory number is also infinite (see \cite[Example 3.5 $(ii)$]{MatPle98:SeparateCH}, and the discussion after Remark \ref{rmk:generic_nonlinear_hull}), which highlights the nontriviality of the question at hand and shows how much these concepts differ from usual convexity.
+In our case of triangular matrices, the Carath\'{e}odory number is also infinite (see \cite[Example 3.5 $(ii)$]{MatPle98:SeparateCH}, and the discussion after Theorem \ref{thm:rch5pts}), which highlights the nontriviality of the question at hand and shows how much these concepts differ from usual convexity.